Nissan board to meet; chief faces renewed pressure to resign

-TOKYO — Nissan Chief Executive Hiroto Saikawa has acknowledged he is working to pass over the helm at the Japanese automaker to the next generation, indicating he was ready to step down.
+TOKYO — Nissan Chief Executive Hiroto Saikawa acknowledged Monday that he is working to pass over the helm at the Japanese automaker to the next generation, indicating he was ready to step down.

 Calls for resignation, which arose after the arrest last year of his predecessor Carlos Ghosn on various financial misconduct allegations, have grown louder after Saikawa acknowledged last week that he had received dubious payments.